formsandlines/formform-js/README.md

 ```js
 intToDNA(int, vnum)
 ```
-> If no `vnum` is specified, the smallest variable number possible for the quaternion is assumed
+> If no `vnum` is specified, the smallest variable number possible for the quaternary is assumed

 #### Generation of `formDNA`